graphaware/neo4j-framework/README.md

 ## Features Overview

-On a high level, there are two key pieces of functionality:
-* [GraphAware Server](server) is a Neo4j server extension that allows developers to rapidly build (REST) APIs on top of Neo4j using Spring MVC, rather than JAX-RS
-* [GraphAware Runtime](runtime) is a runtime environment for both embedded and server deployments, which allows the use of pre-built as well as custom modules called [GraphAware Runtime Modules](runtime).
-These modules typically extend the core functionality of the database by
-    * transparently enriching/modifying/preventing ongoing transactions in real-time
+On a high level, the key piece of functionality is the [GraphAware Runtime](runtime).
+It is a runtime environment for both embedded and server deployments, which allows the use of pre-built as well as custom modules called [GraphAware Runtime Modules](runtime).
+These modules typically extend the core functionality of the database by transparently enriching/modifying/preventing ongoing transactions in real-time.
-    * performing continuous computations on the graph in the background

-Whether or not you use the code in this repository as a framework or runtime as described above, you can always use it as a software library by adding it as a dependency to your project, and take advantage of its useful features.
+You can also use the GraphAware Framework as a software library by adding it as a dependency to your project and taking advantage of its useful features.
  For Java developers only(1), the following functionality is provided:

 * [GraphAware Test](tests)